EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 ## Reponding with specific HTTP error codes (409 Conflict)

 The fact that we can now enforce unique constraints is all well and good.
 But the error scenario is not very user friendly.
-Instead of returning an "500 Internal Server Error" status code with a wall of text, we should be responding with something more sensible.
+Instead of returning a "500 Internal Server Error" status code with a wall of text, we should be responding with something more sensible.
 Maybe a 409 Conflict would be more appropriate for this kind of error.
 We can easily update our controllers to handle that scenario.
 What we need to do is update the methods that handle the `POST` and `PUT` endpoints so that they catch the `Microsoft.EntityFrameworkCore.DbUpdateException` exception and return the proper response.
 Here's how we would do it for the `MakesController`:

 ```diff
 // ...